 While closing the file of investigation, I am confident that nobody will exhale sharply or do hissing for the fetishism of ranking tables.
+One would not deny if Prof. Fred Shapiro's sympathy to research most cited scholars had been natural to respond with the sudden decline of Harvard law school in the USNW rankings.
+Nevertheless, his influence still shines in a more bright side.
+While his motive was to marshal and commemorate super scholars behind the citadel of professional communication in jurisprudence, his work echoed to repercussion for the followers interested in this area of legal studies.
+He had been a spirt and paradigm of this chapter.
 Please take care in consideration of foregoing explanation of methodology.
 I also cordially hope that law students and faculty are encouraged to love and enjoy as an enthusiastic researcher through the LexisNexis or Westlaw.